tfaithorn/C-Entity-Framework-Using-Dapper/README.md

 ##
 Authentication is handled with Microsoft's Identity Service & Jwt tokens
 ##
-**Note:** This repository is only meant as an example and does not represent a finished project.
+**Note:** This repository is only meant as an example and it does not represent a finished project.